gdsrosa/sw-list/README.md

 # SW List

 An application that lists information about Star Wars characters and your respective starthips.
+The application content it's all in Portuguese (Brazil), please feel free to translate via your browser. :)

 ## Getting Started